 In conversations with various sources about this data, I encountered reactions ranging from skepticism of the accounting to repeated suggestions that publishing it at all would be improper.

 All of the fatality data interpretations come from the same source.
 The information was first summarized in aggregate by a Department of Transportation (DOT) official at a November 2017 City Council hearing and later obtained by Waste Dive through a records request to the BIC.
 That information can be found at the end of this piece.

 The majority of these incidents involved pedestrians, followed by bicyclists, a few vehicle passengers and one motorcycle driver.
 Many occurred during turns at intersections.
 None resulted in arrests.

 A common comparison is that DSNY vehicles haven't been involved in a fatality since 2014.
-DSNY confirmed to its vehicles were involved in five fatalities from 2010 to 2014.
+DSNY confirmed to Waste Dive that its vehicles were involved in five fatalities from 2010 to 2014.
 One key factor is that many of these vehicles operate during the day with drivers working shorter shifts, whereas commercial drivers work at night, often for much longer hours.

 For commercial vehicles, it is unclear whether this situation is better or worse than before.
 The BIC receives its data from the DOT, which receives it from the NYPD, and said that information "was not standardized prior to 2010."